-A modernized version of AK-47
+AK-74 is a modernized version of the AK-47

 Design and production of AK-74

 AK-74 (Avtomat Kalashnikov 74) came later, much much later.
-And first and foremost it was used by the Soviet army.
+And first and foremost, it was used by the Soviet army.
 In the late 70s/early 80s, the Soviet Army completely phased out good old AK(M).
-Right now you won’t find a single AK/AKM issued to a Russian soldier.
+Right now, you won’t find a single AK/AKM issued to a Russian soldier.
 Everyone uses either AK-74 or AK-74M.

 Somali pirates and worldwide terrorists

-I can’t say that these guys (even some 3d world militaries) have sufficient enough logistics to support three different calibers at once (5,45 for “newer” stuff, 7,62 for “older” stuff and there are also 7,62x54R for machine guns and rifles).
+I can’t say that these guys (even some third-world militaries) have sufficient enough logistics to support three different calibers at once (5,45 for “newer” stuff, 7,62 for “older” stuff, and there are also 7,62x54R for machine guns and rifles).
 From this point of view, it is always better to choose the most widely used gun and caliber, so you won’t be that idiot in a war zone who ran out of ammo for his unique gun, which no one else has.

-Huge difference in power and caliber
+AK-74 vs. AK-47: Huge difference in power and caliber

 Just to put this into perspective, this is the level of energy a 7.62x51mm NATO bullet makes.
-All one needs is a good gunsmith, reloading skills, some knowledge about ballistics and a variable gas chamber orifice system like the one on the Yugoslavian M-70 and M-72 (AK-47 based assault rifles).
+All one needs a good gunsmith, reloading skills, knowledge about ballistics, and a variable gas chamber orifice system like the one on the Yugoslavian M-70 and M-72 (AK-47 based assault rifles).
 Better progressive springs also help reduce recoil.

 The AK-74 fires the 5.45x39mm round.
 The kinetic energy of this round is 1400 Joules tops, with initial speeds of up to 890m/s.
-It has the same issue the 5.56x45mm NATO bullets has, the high velocity with low mass.
-This results in bullets flying off trajectory in high grass, woods, bushes, glass and any other obstacles quite common in most battlefields.
+It has the same issue the 5.56x45mm NATO bullets have, the high velocity with low mass.
+This results in bullets flying off trajectory in high grass, woods, bushes, glass, and any other obstacles quite common in most battlefields.

 In short, the 7.62x39mm has shown to be an excellent caliber/round for both field use and urban areas.
-It is much more powerful than the 5.45x39mm (50% higher power) and there is more practical use in real combat.
+It is much more powerful than the 5.45x39mm (50% higher power), and there is more practical use in real combat.
 Hence experienced fighters prefer the AK-47, providing more bang for the buck.
 Literally.